 | Matthews Family Trust → John R. Matthews Estate | Related documents, but likely distinct legal entities | 48% | Do not merge automatically |

-Once documents are classified and key fields are extracted, the CRM can organize ownership events into a chronological title-chain timeline.
+Once documents are classified and fields are extracted, the CRM can lay ownership events out chronologically — a title-chain timeline assembled from the evidence:

 | Date | Event | Parties | Evidence | Status |